Best Free AI Writing Tools for Beginners in 2026 (Honest Reviews)

 Key Features:

-• Sentence rewriting across multiple tones (casual, formal, shorter, longer)
+• Sentence rewriting in multiple tones (casual, formal, shorter, longer)

-• Spices feature — adds examples, stats, and humor
+• Spices feature — adds examples, statistics, and humor to your writing

 • Chrome extension + Google Docs integration